ChrisChinchilla/Vale-biased-language/demo-text.md

 ## Our software

-Our software is simple to understand, and it's just a database with a master and slave node setup.
+Our software is simple to understand, as it's just a database with a master and slave node setup.
 Anyone can understand it easily.

 We control access to the database with whitelist, and deny access to any IP addresses on a blacklist.
 The database sees the list, and thinks what to do about anyone on it.